GitUser219/AutomationToolbox/README.md

 ### Built With

+* [Java](https://www.java.com/en/) - a general-purpose computer-programming language that is concurrent, class-based, object-oriented, and specifically designed to have as few implementation dependencies as possible
 * [Eclipse](https://www.eclipse.org) - An integrated development environment (the most widely used Java IDE)
 * [Apache POI](https://poi.apache.org/) - Java libraries for reading and writing files in Microsoft Office formats, such as Word, PowerPoint and Excel
 * [iText PDF](https://itextpdf.com/) - A library for creating and manipulating PDF files in Java and .NET